bueltge/climatestrike/README.md

 Install static via [download](https://github.com/bueltge/climatestrike/releases), clone the repository or use dependency management via Composer.

-Set a reminder on your calendar to remove the plugin on or after 21 Sep (keep your site setup clean).
+Set a reminder on your calendar to remove the plugin on or after the appointment (keep your site setup clean).

 ## Kudos
 * Inspired by [digital.globalclimatestrike.net](https://digital.globalclimatestrike.net/)